-There are a few basic considerations in choosing the right model to best suit your practice.
+A few basic considerations help choose the right model to best suit your practice

 Do you prefer a smaller desktop model or a larger wheeled model?

-If you prefer a laser model with a small footprint, but with adequate power for many treatment applications, the desktop or countertop model will suit your needs.
+If you prefer a small footprint, but with adequate power for many treatment applications, the desktop or countertop model will suit your needs.
 This 45 W peak power model also offers the options of interchangeable treatment lenses.

-However, if you have a busy practice and like the idea of unattended treatment options, the wheeled model offers that flexibility, along with ease of movement between treatment areas, and a time advantage in treating larger areas.
+If you have a busy practice and prefer unattended treatment options, the 100W or 250W wheeled models offer that flexibility, along with ease of movement between treatment areas, and a time advantage in treating larger areas.

-Some doctors simply like “top of the line” appearance of the bigger model.
+Some doctors simply like the “top of the line” appearance of the bigger model.

 What peak and average powers will produce the best results for the conditions you treat in your practice?

-Certain practice applications treat primarily small anatomical structures, such as in dentistry, podiatry, dermatology, and pediatrics.
-These treatments typically require less depth of penetration, and therefore less average and peak powers, both as lower superpulsed peak powers and lower continuous wave wattages.
+Some practice applications treat primarily small anatomical structures, such as in dentistry, podiatry, dermatology, and pediatrics.
+These treatments typically require less depth of penetration, and therefore less average and peak powers, both lower superpulsed peak powers and lower continuous wave wattages.

 Patient size and body habitus also drive the power configuration requirements of your laser.
-If your practice treats a majority of larger and/or muscular patients, a practice can benefit from reduced treatment times using models with higher superpulsed peak powers, and higher continuous wave wattages.
+If your practice treats a majority of larger and/or muscular patients, you may benefit from reduced treatment times using models with higher superpulsed peak powers, and higher continuous wave wattages.